01 of 08

 If you have a busy schedule, be sure to set aside a few minutes each day to spend some quality time with your cat.
-Even 15 minutes of playtime every few hours will keep her happy and healthy.
+Even 15 minutes of playtime every few hours will keep it happy and healthy.
 An even better solution?
-Consider adopting another cat, so she has a full-time companion.Continue to 3 of 8 below.
+Consider adopting another cat, so it has a full-time companion.Continue to 3 of 8 below.

 03 of 08

 Using a dirty toilet—in public or in a home—is pretty gross, right?
 Well, cats feel the same way about dirty litter boxes.

 It’s important to clean out your cat’s litter boxes every day, or at least every other day, depending on the number of cats you have and their bathroom habits.
 Don’t want to scoop poop daily?
 Consider investing in a self-cleaning litter box.

 Keeping a clean litter box isn’t just about scooping either.
 Depending on the type of litter you use, the frequency with which you scoop it, and the number of cats in your household, litter should be replaced about every two weeks.Continue to 4 of 8 below.

 04 of 08